 Clifford Chance‘s financial regulatory group sits within the banking and finance team, with experience advising at the forefront of financial transactions.
 It combines its advisory practice with regulatory lawyers who stand out for handling high-stakes regulatory investigations.
 The technology group is well integrated with the regulatory team, enabling it to assist with fintech regulation, as well as issues around data privacy and confidentiality.
 Lena Ng heads the financial regulatory group and has significant experience in licensing, exemptions and conduct of business matters.
 Disputes lawyer Kabir Singh is known for cross-border investigations, including in relation to anti-money laundering.
 Janice Goh has experience in benchmark- and exchange rate-related investigations.
 Senior associate Mae Yen Teoh is increasingly known for derivatives and financial products regulation.
 Sheena Teng is a professional support lawyer with experience across banking regulation, including in relation to Singapore banking reforms.

 Lena Ng; Kabir Singh; Nish Shetty; Janice Goh

 Mae Yen Teoh; Luke Chen; Yaru Chia; Allison Tan; Sheena Teng

 Herbert Smith Freehills LLP

-- Advised a leading international commercial bank on a regulatory investigation in relation to alleged breaches of AML/CFT regulations.
+- Advising a leading international commercial bank on a regulatory investigation in relation to alleged breaches of AML/CFT regulations.